-If you lived in Laos instead of United States, you would:
+If you moved to Laos from the United States, you would:

 MAKE 94.1% LESS MONEY EVERY YEAR